 If your radiators have cold patches (especially at the top) air could be trapped in the system.
 Turn off your boiler; let it cool for a few hours.
 Then, use a radiator key to slowly open each valve: if it hisses, that’s air escaping.
 When water starts to drip from the valve, close it again tightly – this is called ‘bleeding your radiators’ – it helps to hold a towel under the valve to catch the drips.
 Check all the radiators, in turn.

 Now it’s time to get a registered engineer in.
-You can find one locally by following these links, which offer professionals who’ve registered with the appropriate organisations:
+If you have Aviva Response gas boiler cover [link to product page], get in touch and we’ll send one out to you.
+If you don’t, you can find an engineer locally by following these links, which offer professionals who’ve registered with the appropriate organisations: